visit-dav/visit/src/doc/tutorials/Data_Analysis.rst

 Built-in queries
 ----------------

-VisIt_ provides a wide variety of :ref:`built-in_queries`.
+VisIt_ provides a wide variety of built-in queries.
-See explanations of these here.
+See explanations of these here: :ref:`built-in_queries`

 Expressions
 -----------